 The Diversity Programme was established with the aim of cultivating an inclusive, sustainable, diverse and vibrant physics community which is reflected in the Institute’s membership and governing bodies.

-Within external resources you will find links to external groups and organisations which are also working to address diversity and inclusion issues.
+Within external resources you will find links to external groups and organisations which are also working to address diversity and inclusion issues in science and beyond.

-If you would like to share your views or have any comments relating to diversity and inclusion in the physics community please contact us, we warmly welcome your input.
+If you would like to share your views or have any comments relating to diversity and inclusion in the physics community please contact us at firstname.lastname@example.org.
+We warmly welcome your input.